fzimmermann89/bsc/README.md

-# bachelor thesis fzimmermann
+# Bachelor Thesis Felix Zimmermann
--simulation of scattering images
+*Simulation of scattering images
--reconstruction
+*Reconstruction using FTH and IPR